Class of 2016

 - Department of Chemical Engineering and Materials Science Research Assistant

 MY BEST STUDY TIP: Many freshmen struggle with chemistry and calculus – whether or not you studied these topics in high school, it is so important to pay attention and establish a strong understanding in these topics.
 Calc and chem are two subjects you will see in nearly all of your classes.
 If you do well in them early on, you will be fine in your upper level classes.
 If you have trouble, you’ll have difficulty in the future.
+Take advantage of studying in groups, attending review sessions and meeting with tutors in the library and you'll have no problem at all.

 My Time Management Strategy: I like to plan everything out on a calendar, that way I can see when assignments are due, when exams are, days that I know I’ll be busy and not be able to study, etc. Set aside time specifically for school – it’s much easier to get a lot of work done in a short period of time if you focus and pay attention, instead of trying to do homework while talking to your friends and hanging out.
 Don’t cram the night before an exam; study a little for a few nights before, and you’ll retain the information better.
 Balance yourself between school and fun – do well in school, but also make the most of your college experience!

 Resources at Stevens I’ve Used: I’ve had tutors, visited the walk-in tutoring center, attended academic workshops, and attended reviews held by the Academic Support Center.
 Even if you’re only having the slightest difficulty with courses, take full advantage of what Stevens has to offer.
+Spending a free hour at a review session, even when you feel confident with the material can help you recall something you may have overlooked.
+Better to be prepared and thank yourself later.